MohyCS/To-Do-List-iOS-App/ReadMe.txt

     self.completed = false
 }

 Why A Class?
 Classes allow us to make our data representation more abstract.
-Classes also allow to make many instances of the same type while maintaining different states across these instanes.
+Classes also allow us to make many instances of the same type while maintaining different states across these instances.
     This allows for an array of type class toDoItem.

 ------------------------------------------------------------------------------------------------------------------------------------------